U.S. Gold & Silver Buyers Have Some Big Advantages!

 It's Even Worse for the UK and EU...

 As a sidebar, gold in most other currencies has been looking very bullish on their charts for much of the last two years.
 Could the fact that we're accustomed to viewing the gold price in dollar terms (which made it look like a declining asset) account for the fact that so many people – including several well-known analysts of whom this writer is aware – missed the boat when the metals made what looks to be a major turn to the upside in late January?

-A United Kingdom or European Union citizen will pay, in addition to the spot price and a premium, a Value-Added-Tax (VAT) – in the case of silver bullion bars and coins, but not gold bullion (like gold bars and coins) – up to 20% of the purchase price.
+A United Kingdom or European Union citizen will pay, in addition to the spot price and a premium, a Value-Added-Tax (VAT) – in the case of coins and the silver bar prices, but not gold bullion – up to 20% of the purchase price.
 This means that, in addition to recouping the going premium and dealing with any $USD currency differentials, UK and EU customers must see silver rise a further 20% on certain silver purchases, in order to just break even.

 Russia, Mexico and Argentina – Not Much Better

 These three countries, in addition to experiencing a weakening exchange rate vis a vis the dollar, have been facing internal problems, such as high debt ratios, weakening economies, and capital flight, causing additional hammer blows to the value of the money they might have considered exchanging for gold and silver.

 In late 2015, Argentina, long referred to disparagingly as "the place where money goes to die" finally elected a President who may be able to institute a sea-change in the way his country does business – if so, to the long-term benefit of just about all concerned.